-Sudden hearing loss is a functional disorder of the inner ear, which usually occurs around the age of 50.
-Yet increasing numbers of young people are also affected by sudden hearing loss.
-Why is this?
+Sudden hearing loss usually occurs around age 50.
+More young people are also being affected by this problem.
+What is it?

-However, sudden loss of hearing is not always an emergency.
-For around half of all cases, the symptoms subside by themselves within 24 hours.
+Sudden hearing loss is not always an emergency.
+About half of all cases resolve by themselves within 24 hours.
 If your symptoms persist for more than a day, you should consult an ENT specialist who can check your ears for illness or inflammation.

 What causes sudden hearing loss?

 Not even hearing experts are exactly sure what causes sudden hearing loss.
-A fairly common theory is that a bleeding disorder in the inner ear is responsible.
-Due to the lack of blood flow, the sensitive hair cells in the inner ear do not receive enough oxygen or nutrients and no longer fulfil their function.
-As a result, sounds are no longer transmitted from the ear to the brain.
+Some believe an inner ear bleeding disorder leads to the hearing problem.
+Due to poor blood flow, the sensitive hair cells in the inner ear do not get enough oxygen and nutrients.
+The cells no longer function properly, and as a result, sounds are not transmitted from the ear to the brain.

 A number of factors are suspected to possibly cause sudden hearing loss: